 Is BCI Cotton Sustainable, Ethical or Organic?

-When it can take around 2,700 litres of water to produce the cotton needed to make a single t-shirt, it is undoubtedly important that brands source cotton that uses less water, and care for the health of the soil.
+When it can take as much as 22,500 litres of water to produce just 1 kg of cotton, it is undoubtedly important that brands source cotton that uses less water, and cares for the health of the soil.
 However, BCI principles have raised some red flags for me around how sustainable its cotton actually is.